-A student will be considered to have substantial reading deficiencies, if the Student's overall scale score is > 1 level below and/or the student's FSA Score is below a level 2 lev inte and or a Progress monitor monthly using i- Ready Consult the student profile in i- Ready and see detailed next steps for instruction.
-Consult the Instructional Grouping Profile report in i-Ready to determine instructional priorities for these students.
-Notify parents of reading deficiency as required Section 1008.25, F.S. te: Students scoring 2 or more els below will need to receive ensified interventions (more time d smaller group size) in addition to an extension of the 90-minute ding block.
-A A A A A A A Provide students with daily opportunities for fluency practice using strategies like partnered reading, teacher read alouds, repeated readings, reader's theater, etc. Use research based reading strategies for scaffolding comprehension.
-Additional 30 minutes of Strategic Intervention provided by the classroom teacher.
-Use research based reading strategies from FRI and other training to provide students with scaffolded instruction in phonics and phonemic awareness Continue to use core reading program during the 90 minute reading block providing students with differentiated instruction during small groups Provide students with additional time using Pearson's ReadyGEN small group lessons and Ready Up! intervention Small group differentiated instruction that focuses on specific tools for instruction from i-Ready and lessons from Ready Florida Use the ELA Formative Assessment System to monitor student progress between Assessment Periods.
+Tier 3: A student will be considered to have substantial reading deficiencies, if the Student's overall scale score is > 1 level below and/or the student's FSA Score is below a level 2

+- Progress monitor monthly using i-Ready - Consult the student profile in i-Ready and see detailed next steps for instruction. - Consult the Instructional Grouping Profile report in i Ready to determine instructional priorities for these students. - Notify parents of reading deficiency as required Section 1008.25, F.S.

+Note: Students scoring 2 or more levels below will need to receive intensified interventions (more time and smaller group size) in addition to or an extension of the 90-minute reading block.

+- Provide students with daily opportunities for fluency practice using strategies like partnered reading, teacher read alouds, repeated readings, reader's theater, kinesthetic games or movementetc. - Use research based reading strategies for scaffolding comprehension. - Use research based reading strategies from FRI and other training to provide students with scaffolded instruction in phonics and phonemic awareness - Continue to use core reading program during the 90 minute reading block - Provide students with additional time using Pearson's ReadyGEN small group lessons and Ready Up!
+Intervention, Measuring Up, Language Power, or Language Literacy, etc. - Small group differentiated instruction that focuses on specific tools for instruction from i-Ready and lessons from Ready Florida.
+T3 students will be provided an additional 30 minutes or more of intensive reading instruction beyond Tier 2 per week. - Use the ELA Formative Assessment System to monitor student progress between Assessment Periods.